How to Clean Your Pooja Room

 Pooja room cleaning tip #5: Washing your idol’s clothes

 The soft cotton clothes that we wrap around the idols need to be cleaned regularly as well.
 The best way to clean it is to hand wash the clothes with plain soap and water.
-Make sure you do not use any harsh detergent on the delicate cotton fiber.
+Make sure you do not use any harsh detergent on the delicate cotton fibre.

 Pooja room cleaning tip #6: Squeaky clean doors

 The doors to our pooja rooms are mostly made out of wood and more often than not, they sport a jaali pattern.
 Obviously, these intricate cuts are prone to dust accumulation.